NathanAuckett/crewinator/docs/README.md

 IGDB_CLIENT_ID = YOUR_IGDB_CLIENT_ID
 IGDB_SECRET = YOUR_IGDB_SECRET
 ```
 5. Replace the values with your own.
 For example set 'DB_USER' and 'DB_PASSWORD' to your own.
 Ensure the 'DB_HOST' and 'DB_PORT' are correct.
+Default port value should work fine.
-    - Note that the IGDB values are only required for using igdbGamePuller.js.
+    - Note: The IGDB values are only required for using igdbGamePuller.js.
 The api does not rely on this and can function without it.

 ### 4. Prep the front-end
 1. Open a command console window and cd into the crewinator directory that contains the front end.
 2. Run 'npm install' - This will install all dependencies for the front end to function.
+3. Open 'package.json' and edit ```"proxy": "http://localhost:4000"``` to match the port set in the crewinator_api .env file.

-### Start the API
+### 5. Start the API
 1. In a command console, CD into the crewinator_api directory and enter 'npm start' to start the api.
     - You should see 'Listening on port YOUR_PORT'

-### Start the front-end
+### 6. Start the front-end
 1. In a command console, CD into the crewinator_api directory and enter 'npm start' to start the front-end.
     - A browser window should open and display the login screen.
     - Note this will make the app run in React development mode.